The “Bad Boy of Holocaust History” blows the lid off Hollywood’s secret right-wing underground

 I apologize for this article’s length – but it is an important account from our side for you to read in its entirety.
 Best wishes, and let us not slacken.
 Not ever!

-Posted by Dr. Ingrid R. Zundel on August 28, 2014, With 4252 Reads Filed under Holocaust, Investigations, Of Interest.
+Posted by Dr. Ingrid R. Zundel on August 28, 2014, With 4424 Reads Filed under Holocaust, Investigations, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.